afeld/computing-in-context/project_3.md

 You'll be working in [the notebook created in Lecture 23](lecture_23.ipynb#create-notebook).

 1. [Find a dataset](notebooks.md#projects) that seems interesting.
    - To meet the [requirement](#analysis-requirements) that your project "not be trivial," you probably want a dataset that's large enough that you can't understand it at a glance.
-In other words, you probably want it to have 500+ rows.
+     - If you're only using one dataset, you probably want it to have 500+ rows.
 1. Load the data into a DataFrame.
 1. Inspect the data a bit.
 1. Fill out the prompt (below).
+   - Work backwards: On a piece of paper / whiteboard, draw the visualization you imagine producing.
 1. Use the data to answer the question.
 1. If you end up answering your initial research question easily (haven't met [the requirements](#analysis-requirements)), that's fine.
 Ask and answer follow-up question(s).
    - Go deep, not broad.